gueststar/s3quota/README.md

 ## Maintenance

-To adjust the quota or any other constants in ```main.go```, edit the source and the run these commands.
+To adjust the quota or any other constants in ```main.go```, edit the source and then run these commands.
 ```console
 $ GOOS=linux GOARCH=amd64 go build -o s3quota main.go
 $ zip -o s3quota.zip s3quota